The Humble Impala

-Ideally, and particularly so if you’re on a first-time safari your PH will introduce you to African hunting by guiding you on the smaller yet attractive trophies such as impala, warthog etc. It wouldn’t be wise to leap into the deep end by starting your first ever African hunt on a buffalo for example, although it happens and quite often!
+Ideally, and particularly so if you’re on a first-time safari your PH will introduce you to African hunting by guiding you on the smaller yet attractive trophies such as impala, warthog etc. It wouldn’t be wise to leap into the deep end by starting your first ever African hunt on a buffalo for example, although it happens and quite often.
 Professional hunter’s like to know their client is both confident and proficient as a hunter and shooter.
 In the military I served in we called it ‘Skill at Arms’.
-I guess the term still holds good today, some 42 years since I last donned a service uniform.
+I guess the term still holds good today, some 43 years since I last donned an army uniform.

 Above: The first thing you'll do after getting settled in is go to the range and check your rifle's zero.

 Obviously the first thing you’ll do on a hunt once the guns are uncased is pay a visit to the shooting range.
-This is merely to check your rifle scope’s zero is still good and everything is in working order.
+This is merely to check your rifle scope’s zero is still good and everything is in working order after a long flight over, and after baggage handlers have probably been handling you gun-box roughly.
 One way of quickly becoming demoralized during a hunt is to end up with wounded and lost trophies on day one.
 With careful planning and attention to detail there’s absolutely no need for it.

 Above: If possible it's wise to use your first day of safari getting over travel fatigue, and getting used to the light and general conditions you'll be hunting under.